Weafre/weafre.github.io/_posts/2020-04-14-Image-Fingerprinting.md

 	So, what is a good image fingerprinting? yes, after googling we got the answers.
 It should have at least 2 properties, uniqueness and robustness.
 Uniqueness means the fingerprint of 2 diffrent image should be diffrent or classified diffrent.
 And when you modify the image such as adding some text, rotate, screenshoot or changing brightness at a certain level the fingerprint should be the same, it is robustness.
 We are going to see how to develop and train a Neural Networks to extract a embedding vector (call fingerprinting) from an image and of course fullfill  uniqueness and robustness requirement.
 </p>
 <p>
-Using triplet loss for is the first idea come up to my mind.
-Our problem can be express as finding an mapping function from pixel space to d-dimensional Euclidean space f(x) (in R<sup>d</sup>).
+Suppose that you are having an image that you want to protect, do not alow anyone modify and republish it.
+But some how bad guys have it and apply some changes on your images such as changing brightness, adding some text, rotate...
+And what you want is an algorithm to identify an image from internet is a duplicate of your image or not.
+Using triplet loss for is the first idea come up in my mind.
+Our problem can be express as finding a mapping function from pixel space to d-dimensional Euclidean space f(x) (in R<sup>d</sup>).
 The formula of triplet loss was shown in figure below.
 </p>
 <figure>
  <img src='{{site.url}}/images/tripletloss.png' alt='Video coding standardization ' style="width:640px;height:100px;" class="center"/>